 Using a crossover or straight-through cable incorrectly between devices may not damage the devices, but connectivity and communication between the devices will not take place.
-This is a common error in the lab and checking that the device connections are correct should be the first troubleshooting action if connectivity is not achieved.
+This is a common error in the lab and checking the device connections.

 |Ethernet Straight-through||Both ends T568A or Both end T568B|